Street or Track 12x1.25" 'Trans-Am' Front Disk Brake System

 - 2 x 12" x 1.25" 2-piece heavy duty rotors with 36 directional cooling vanes.
 Rotors are cast and finish machined in the USA.

-- 2 x Hubs fitted with bearing races and standard length wheel studs (so you can use closed end lug nuts).
-3" long ARP studs and open ended lug nuts also available.
+- 2 x Billet steel hubs machined from heat treated 4140.
+Screw on dust caps included (stock type dust cap can also be used if desired).
+Fitted with bearing races and standard length wheel studs (so you can use closed end lug nuts).
+3" long ARP studs and open ended lug nuts available as an optional extra.

 - 2 x Billet steel spindle/caliper mounting brackets.
 CAD designed, CNC machined and plated for corrosion protection.